Public safety

 Emergency preparedness

 Residents and businesses should be prepared to be self-sufficient for at least 72 hours following a major emergency or disaster.
-Follow simple steps to get prepared.
+These simple steps can help you to be prepared.

 Whistler’s emergency plans